Published by Christina Riley. Last Updated on November 22, 2023.

 What are the Blue Ridge Craft Trails?

-The Blue Ridge Craft Trails are the area’s latest effort, connecting our mountain towns and regional artists with travelers and residents.
+The Blue Ridge Heritage Trails are the area’s latest effort, connecting our mountain towns and regional artists with travelers and residents.

 This curated trail includes more than 300 artists and galleries spread across 25 counties.